 My research

 Quantum computers promise to be vastly more powerful than the current generation of computers.
 However, there are many problems to be overcome if they are ever to become a reality.
 One of the principal hurdles is that quantum bits (qubits) are typically realised through fragile quantum systems such as single ions, photons or superconducting circuits.
 These systems are extremely difficult to control and are therefore susceptible to error.
-My research focuses on developing quantum error protocols designed to mitigate the effects of these errors.
+My research focuses on developing quantum error correction protocols designed to mitigate the effects of these errors.

 Publications